 Until his retirement, Richard was listed in every edition of the Best Lawyers in America and was also named to the Southern California Super Lawyers list (ADR).

-- Member, American Arbitration Association’s National Panel of Neutrals and Large Complex Case Panel
+- Former member, American Arbitration Association’s National Panel of Neutrals and Large Complex Case Panel

 - Former member, board of directors of the Federal Litigation Guide (Matthew Bender)